 Do non-human animals have moral standing, comparable to that of human beings?
 Is abortion ever morally permissible?
 Are affirmative action policies morally justified or morally bankrupt?
-What is the most ethically justified immigration policy - one of largely open or largely closed borders?
 Given the persistence of vast global poverty in our world, what moral duties do those of us in wealthy nations have to persons in impoverished states?
 Should private gun ownership be morally permissible or impermissible?
 Is climate change a significant issue for individual morality?
 Are individuals morally responsible for their greenhouse gas emissions, despite the fact that individual actions seem to make little difference to climate change?